Energy Information for Residents

 - A Vermonter’s Guide to Residential Clean Heating and Cooling

 - Renters . . .
-While much of the available information is for home owners, both Efficient Vermont and the US Department of Energy have pages focused on renters: EV renters and DoE renters.
+While much of the available information is for home owners, both Efficient Vermont and the US Department of Energy have pages focused on renters: Efficiency Vermont renters and Department of Energy renters.